fbpx

 There is a perfect diet for everyone, but it’s not the same one!
 IBS is a complex set of symptoms and triggers, so the treatment needs to be individual.

 We all have different health conditions, symptoms, gut microbiomes, genetics, history, eating habits, caring responsibilities and work patterns.
-These all affect our diet, and what works well for one won’t always work for everyone.
+These all affect our diet, and what works well for one person won’t work for everyone.

 What is a balanced diet?